Sunday, December 26, 2010

 Normal is a Blessing

+When I was younger, I never thought that "normal" was a blessing.
+Normal was boring and I wanted to be different.
+Now that I have fibromyalgia, I realize how blessed it is to have a "normal" day.
 There are days when I am in so much pain, or I am so tired, that I can't do anything except sit around or sleep.
 It is then that I get very frustrated and discouraged.
 I begin to feel like my life is never going to be "normal" again.

-Ever since I was a young woman I have had a Type-A personality.
+Ever since I was a young woman, I have had a Type-A personality.
 I loved being busy and spending every moment doing something...anything.
 Sitting around the house was not a part of my life.
 It was fun being busy.
 It seemed that life was full and good.
-It made me feel like a great christian to be able to do so many things.
+It made me feel like a great Christian to be able to do so many things.

 But all of that changed dramatically a couple of years ago.
 I knew that I wasn't able to do as much.
 I knew that there were things that made me really tired.
 I knew that I was feeling more and more pain, especially when I tried to sleep.
-I knew that something was happening and I knew I didn't like it.
+I knew that something was happening, and I knew I didn't like it.

 No longer can I do the things that I once use to do.
 It is hard to make any commitments because I never know when I am going to have a bad attack.
 My life has changed tremendously.
 I had to resign from my beloved job because I was in so much pain every afternoon and would have to sleep a lot.
 I had to give up teaching Sunday school.
 I can't be consistent in attending choir practice.
 But it's okay!